 Information we receive

-from third parties: We obtain information from third parties, such as an employer or medical practitioners assisting us and our client with a marketing research study.
-If we reached out to you to invite you to register for our Service, it was because your employer or another entity gave us your
+from third parties: We may obtain information from third parties, such as an employer assisting us and our client with a marketing research study.
+If we reached out to you to invite you to register for our Service, it may have been because your employer or another entity gave us your

 Log files: As you navigate through and interact with our Website, we automatically collect information about your computer hardware and software.
 This information can include your IP address, browser type, domain names, internet service provider

-(ISP), the files viewed on our site (e.g., HTML pages, graphics, etc.), operating system, clickstream data, access times, and referring website addresses.
-This information is used by us for the operation of the Service, to maintain quality of the Service, and to provide general statistics regarding use of the Website.
+(ISP), the files viewed on our site (e.g., HTML pages, graphics, etc.), operating system, clickstream data, access times and referring website addresses.
+We use this information for the operation of the Service, to maintain quality of the Service and to provide general statistics regarding use of the Website.

 and advertising: You can set your browser to refuse all or some browser cookies, or to alert you when cookies are being sent.
 To learn how you can manage your Flash cookie settings, visit the Flash player settings page on Adobe’s website.
 If you disable or